apkdmg/waktu_solat_lib/README.md

 # Waktu Solat Library

-A Flutter package for accessing Malaysia prayer times (waktu solat) from the Waktu Solat API.
+A Flutter package for accessing Malaysia prayer times (waktu solat) from the Waktu Solat API sourced from e-solat JAKIM.
 This package provides easy access to prayer times by zone code or GPS coordinates.

 ## Features